Levi Strauss & Co. (LEVI) Shares Down Despite Recent Market Volatility

 Levi Strauss & Co.
-(NYSE: LEVI)’s stock price has decreased by -16.03 compared to its previous closing price of 18.03.
-However, the company has experienced a -15.84% decline in its stock price over the last five trading sessions.
-Barron’s reported on 04/06/23 that Levi Strauss Stock Is Falling.
-Earnings Slipped From a Year Ago.
+(NYSE: LEVI)’s stock price has plunge by -2.64relation to previous closing price of 15.51.
+Nevertheless, the company has seen a -16.67% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Levi Strauss & Co.
 (NYSE: LEVI) Right Now?

-The price-to-earnings ratio for Levi Strauss & Co.
-(NYSE: LEVI) is 10.74x, which is above its average ratio.
-Moreover, the 36-month beta value for LEVI is 1.17.
-Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”
+Levi Strauss & Co.
+(NYSE: LEVI) has a higher price-to-earnings ratio of 10.71x compared to its average ratio,, and the 36-month beta value for LEVI is at 1.17.
+Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.